-- What about qiviut?
+- What about Qiviut?

 Disclosure: There are affiliate links in this post.
 Thank you!

-Recently, merchands jumped onto the bandwagon of society’s increasing environmental consciousness to drive sales.
-Recyling was the first big trend.
-The gowns graduates rent for commencement have been made from recycled plasitc bottles.
+Recently, merchants jumped onto the bandwagon of society’s increasing environmental consciousness to drive sales.
+Recycling was the first big trend.
+The gowns graduates rent for commencement have been made from recycled plastics bottles.
 H&M has collected old cashmere and wool sweaters that have been recycled into new sweaters.
-Some merchands have gone a step further with vegan fashion.
-Renewable resources for fashion products is a new trend in marketing.
-Well, the term “from renewable resources” is sort of a mock from a physical point of you.
+Some textile industries recycle some of their own waste that is unavoidable during the production process.

 Wouldn’t it be better to talk about sustainable resources?
 Are these so-called renewable resources environment-friendly because they are providing a product more than once?
 Well, as so often in life, it depends.

 Let’s look for instance at wood.
 Earrings, frames for sunglasses (like in the OOTD) or watches made from wood mean the trees are dead!
 When a deforested area is afforested wood can be harvested again in 50-80 years depending on the kind of wood.
 In that sense, one might talk of wood as a sustainable resources.

 The animals are vegan and graze.
 When there are no regulations for grazing, overgrazing may happen and the grass doesn’t grow back.
 The topsoil is exposed to wind and weather.
 Wind may take up small soil particles and blow the fertile soil away.
 Strong, short rainfalls like they often occur in connection with summer thunderstorms may wash the soil away.
 The area may desertify.
-If the grass were still there its interception capacity (the storage of water on the surfaces or the blades of grass) and roots would take up water and hold the soil, respectively.
+If the grass were still there, its interception capacity (the storage of water on the surfaces or the blades of grass), and roots would take up water and hold the soil, respectively.

-So-called “organic” or “bio” cotton is grown without chemical fertilizers.
+So-called “environment-friendly”, “organic” or “bio” cotton is grown without chemical fertilizers.
 Sounds great for the environment, right?
 But what about the dung and/or waste that may be brought onto the field?
-What chemicals remain in the compost made from water cleaning?
+What chemicals remain in the compost made from waste water cleaning?

-What about qiviut?
+What about Qiviut?

 Qiviut (kiv’-ee-ute) is the wool from musk ox.
 In Alaska, the resource is the live animal.
 Fashion made from Arctic musk ox wool stems from qiviut either collected on the tundra or from domesticated combed animals.
-In Canada, qiviut mostly stems from hunted musk ox, i.e. the resource can’t “renew” the wool anymore.
+In Canada, qiviut mostly stems from hunted musk ox, i.e., the resource can’t “renew” the wool anymore.

 Hard to say.
 But it looks like that today more consumers see fast fashion as a waste of the (limited) resources.
 Thrifting and consigning have lost their “poor people” status as more and more fashion and style bloggers don thrifted and consigned items (like the belt and the sandals in the OOTD) and share how to score high in consignment stores or score high on eBay.
 Recycling old clothes into new clothes is a thing like upcycling an old sari into a skirt.